 This wine is best enjoyed in a footed glass.
 Because the grapes are harvested once they become over-ripe, the wine will leave large tears along the rim of the glass.

 Foie gras and blue-veined cheese are the classic pairing for dessert wines.
-Wines from the Coteaux du Layon protected designation of origin also pair well with citrus-based desserts, exotic fruits, white fruits like pears and peaches, and almonds.
+Wines from the Coteaux du Layon protected destination of origin also pair well with citrus-based desserts, exotic fruits, white fruits like pears and peaches, and almonds.